Telegram Channel vs Group: Which Earns More?

 Message history for new membersFull history visibleConfigurable

-Channels earn more per member in content-heavy niches because every post reaches 100% of the audience with 80-90% open rates — compared to email’s 20-30%.
+Channels earn more per member in content-heavy niches because every post reaches 100% of subscribers with 80-90% open rates — versus email’s 20-30%.
 Groups earn more in engagement-heavy niches where member interaction is the product itself.
+The raw revenue math is identical at the same price; retention is where the formats diverge — and where the real money lives.

 Here is how the math breaks down at different price points and member counts.